FahmiBahri/SIEMAzureProject/README.md

-Then I clicked on my VM, and pressed the 'Add' button.
+Then I clicked on my LAW.
+Naturally, any VM's associated with my LAW will receive the Sentinel services/plans I enabled earlier.